neurodebian/neurodebian/sphinx/faq.rst

   However, various reasons exist that prevent a particular software from entering Debian.
-Some are temporary, i.e. a package is already useable, but some technical bits do not meet Debian's standard yet or a licensing issue needs to be resolved first.
+Some are temporary, i.e. a package is already useable, but some technical bits do not meet Debian's standards (yet) or a licensing issue needs to be resolved first.
 For some software the licensing is so restrictive that it cannot be distributed by Debian, and hence cannot even go into its *non-free* branch.
 Unfortunately, sometimes these issues cannot be solved to